 A spokesperson from Coca-Cola said: “This campaign taught us that personalization can only be highly engaging and effective if it can be shared with a wide audience.”

-To mark its 20th anniversary, the brand launched a data-driven campaign that brought each customer’s travel history with the airline to life.
-Its email campaign used customer data to build individual stories, such as when and where they first travelled with easyJet, and where they might like to go next.
+To mark its 20th anniversary, the brand’s marketers launched a data-driven campaign that brought each customer’s travel history with the airline to life.
+Its email campaign used customer data to build individual stories, such as when and where they first traveled with easyJet, and where they might like to go next.

-The emails used 12 modules combining graphic devices, destination imagery and copy based on 28 key data points.
+The emails used 12 modules combining graphic devices, destination imagery, and copy based on 28 key personalization data points.

 Key considerations when creating personalized campaigns:

-- Know who you’re targeting by interrogating your data – from basic demographics to online behaviors, attitudes, interests and perceptions.
+- Know who you’re targeting by interrogating your customer data – from basic demographics to online behaviors, attitudes, interests, and perceptions.

 - Use dynamic content to personalize the customer experience based on interests and browsing behaviors.

-- Find out what social platforms your audience prefers, when they’re likely to be online and what sort of content they like to engage with.
+- Find out which social platforms your audience prefers, when they’re likely to be online, and what sort of content they like to engage with.

-- Take device ownership and usage into consideration to know what, how and where to optimize.
+- Take device ownership and usage into consideration so your marketers know what, how, and where personalization will really score.